Prescriptions

 Repeat medications

 Enderley Road Medical Centre has been committed to completing prescription requests within 3 working days.
 This can be done at reception, via our website or online (additional registration required).
 We do not take prescription requests over the phone.
 Generally, patients will know a week beforehand when they are coming towards needing a new prescription.
-If you have difficulty organizing prescription requests, please discuss with your pharmacist, or medical centre receptionist.
+If you have difficulty organising prescription requests, please discuss with your pharmacist, or medical centre receptionist.

 Holidays

 Holidays are often booked weeks or months in advance.
 Common things to consider in preparation are holiday insurance, sun protection, transport… and your routine medications.
 Please ensure appropriate notice is given for these.
-We are able to supply a maximum of 2 months of medications only.

 Hospital prescriptions